"Case studies help to create a common language."

-Following the Safer Complex Systems scoping workshop in July, we discovered that lots of people work on different parts of the same problem, but talk about it in very different ways.
-We want to create a common way for different stakeholders to communicate about safety in complex systems because if we improve communication, we will enable better collaboration.
+Following the 2019 Safer Complex Systems scoping workshop, the Academy discovered that stakeholders from different sectors and disciplines work on different parts of the same system, but talk about it in very different ways.
+The Academy want to create a common way for different stakeholders to communicate about safety in complex systems because if we improve communication, we will enable better collaboration.

-This is now live.
-Please submit a high-level summary of a case study of a complex system located anywhere globally that you think it is important for the rest of the global community to be aware of and to learn from.
+Please submit a short summary of a case study of a complex system located anywhere globally that you think it is important for the rest of the global community to be aware of and to learn from.

-From the submitted Abstracts, the Academy will select the case studies they believe will be most helpful to a diverse, global community.
-If required, the Academy will provide funding to develop the Abstract into a full piece of research, to produce a full case study.
+From the submitted Abstracts, the Programme Board will select the case studies they believe will be most helpful to a diverse, global community.
+The Academy will provide funding to develop the Abstract into a full piece of research, to produce a full written case study.
 The Academy will publish the final case studies both online and offline.
-There may also be opportunities to develop the case studies into creative resources (e.g. films, animations, media articles, interactive tools, and/or documentaries).
+Once the written case study is complete, there may also be opportunities to develop the case studies into creative resources to help engage the target audience (e.g. films, animations, media articles, interactive tools, and/or documentaries).